-The presents have been unwrapped, the food has been eaten, the decorations have been taken down, and life is slowly beginning to return to normal.
-The holiday season inevitably leaves us with warm memories to hold close and some other things we need to shed: A few extra pounds, that string of dead lights, and all of the other stuff we’ve collected.
+Once the presents have been unwrapped, the food has been eaten, the decorations have been taken down, and life slowly starts returning to normal, the holiday season inevitably leaves us with a lot of … stuff.

 Drop-off facilities for your trees